-5.1.2 Check engine coolant level (Kawasaki Liquid-cooled units only)
+5.1.2 Check engine coolant level

 - a) Stop engine and wait for all moving parts to stop.
-Make sure unit is on a level surface. - b) Tilt seat up and tilt hood forward to gain access to the cooling area. - c) Check with engine cold. - d) View coolant level in overflow bottle on the left side of the engine.
-Coolant level should be at the indicator line on the overflow bottle. - e) If the coolant level is low, remove the cap to the overflow bottle and fill to the indicator line.
+Make sure unit is on a level surface. - b) Unhook seat latch, tilt seat up, and tilt hood forward to gain access to the cooling area. - c) Check with engine cold. - d) View coolant level in overflow bottle on the left side of the engine.
+Coolant level should be at the indicator line on the overflow bottle.

+e) If the coolant level is low, remove the cap to the overflow bottle and fill to the indicator line.
 Use coolant specified in Section 2.5.2.

-NOTE: Kawasaki 27 HP Liquid-cooled units should only be filled with Dex-Cool[®] extended life coolant, which can be identified by its orange color.
+NOTE: Units should only be filled with Dex-Cool© extended life coolant, which can be identified by its orange color.

-- Engine coolant is hot and pressurized. - Radiator and surrounding parts are hot.
+- ♦ Engine coolant is hot and pressurized. - ♦ Radiator and surrounding parts are hot.